Tutorial

 Execution time is a symptom.
 The cause of slow execution is usually I/O. Postgres stores tables and indexes in 8 KB pages called buffers.
 A buffer hit means Postgres found the page in its shared memory cache.
 A buffer read means Postgres had to go to disk.
 The difference between those two is multiple orders of magnitude on any real system.

-Turn BUFFERS on with EXPLAIN (ANALYZE, BUFFERS) and Postgres adds a line to each plan node telling you exactly how many buffers were hit and how many were read from disk.
+Since PostgreSQL 18, EXPLAIN ANALYZE includes BUFFERS by default.
+On older versions, turn it on with EXPLAIN (ANALYZE, BUFFERS).
+Either way, Postgres adds a line to each plan node telling you exactly how many buffers were hit and how many were read from disk.

 EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM orders WHERE total > 500;